 A home visit doesn't even have to be at your house.
-If you can't get away from work, we can come to your, sending a qualified therapist to your office or workplace.
+If you can't get away from work, have a qualified therapist at your office or workplace.

 There's no better way to treat your staff – not to mention yourself – and reward everyone for a job well done.

 Having your massage at home is also a perfect option for clients who, for whatever reason, are not feeling well.

 If you are suffering from a disease or injury, getting dressed and out of the house and driving across town can be difficult, or even impossible.
 This at the very time when you can most benefit from the healing touch of a massage.

 You don't need to do anything but relax and enjoy the skilled hands of our therapist.
 And nothing feels better than climbing into bed for a nap or sleep after a heavenly massage.

 Finally, if you're feeling shy or unsure about the whole idea of massage, a home visit is a great way to try it out and see if massage is right for you.

 While the massage itself may feel unfamiliar, being in familiar territory can help you feel completely safe and secure while you try something new.